xs-es/ucc/README.md

 The **Unitary Compiler Collection (UCC)** is a Python library for frontend-agnostic, high performance compilation of quantum circuits.

 UCC interfaces automatically with multiple quantum computing frameworks, including [Qiskit](https://github.com/Qiskit/qiskit), [Cirq](https://github.com/quantumlib/Cirq), and [PyTKET](https://github.com/CQCL/tket) and supports programs in OpenQASM 2 and [OpenQASM 3](https://openqasm.com/).
-For a full list of the latest supported interfaces, just call `ucc.supported_formats`.
+For a full list of the latest supported interfaces, just call `ucc.supported_circuit_formats`.

 **Want to know more?**